itucsdb1510/itucsdb1510/docs/developer/member2.rst

             |  ON DELETE CASCADE
             |  )

+- Note that you can see insert delete select operation queries of awards table in professional member database operations.
+It is not visible in user interface.
 - The admin_check table is created to check wheter it possible to be an admin or not.

   CREATE TABLE IF NOT EXISTS ADMINCHECK (